THashimoto27/Diabetes_Datamining_Project/Diabetes.md

 linear model.
 In practice, the scoring has a function of warning and so, we think many low score should not be given.

-Accordingly, we would select the way of linear scoring model for getting score of diabetes.
+Accordingly, we think the linear probability model is better scoring model than logit.

 ## 3-3.
 What kind of data is more helpful?